-The name of the kubernetes deployment you want to transform into a development environment.
+labels is not defined, it is also the name of the kubernetes deployment you want to transform into a development environment.

-Sets the arguments of the development environment.
+Sets the working directory of your development environment.

 A list of environment variables that will be injected into your development environment.
 If a variable already exists on your deployment, it will be overridden with the value specified on the manifest.